-trace Increment the servers debugging level by one.

-trace level Sets the server's debugging level to an explicit value.

-notrace Sets the server's debugging level to 0.

-flush Flushes the server's cache.

-flushname name Flushes the given name from the server's cache.

-status Display status of the server.
-Note that the number of zones includes the internal bind/CH zone and the default ./IN hint zone if there is not an explicit root zone configured.

-recursing Dump the list of queries named is currently recursing on.
+- trace Increment the servers debugging level by one. - trace level Sets the server's debugging level to an explicit value. - notrace Sets the server's debugging level to 0. - flush Flushes the server's cache. - flushname name Flushes the given name from the server's cache. - status Display status of the server.
+Note that the number of zones includes the internal bind/CH zone and the default ./IN hint zone if there is not an explicit root zone configured. - tsig-list List the names of all TSIG keys currently configured for use by named in each view.
+The list both statically configured keys and dynamic TKEY-negotiated keys. - tsig-delete keyname[view] Delete a given TKEY-negotated key from the server.
+(This does not apply to statically configured TSIG keys.) - recursing Dump the list of queries named is currently recursing on.